dojo/docs/loader/amd.rst

   define(["text"], function(text){ //...
   define(["dojo/text"], function(text){ //...

-There is one particular scenario where using aliases is the optimal solution.
+There is one particular scenario where using aliases is not the optimal solution.
 Two different absolute module identifiers as calculated after Step 6 of the `Normalizing Module Identifiers`_ process will always result in two different modules being instantiated - even if they normalize to the same path.
 This means you can't solve this problem using ``paths``.
 For example, assuming ``baseUrl`` points to the dojo directory, you **can't** alias "text" to "dojo/text"